taichi-dev/taichi/docs/vector.rst

     :parameter a: (Vector) the vector
     :parameter p: (scalar) index of the first tensor dimension
     :parameter q: (scalar) index of the second tensor dimension
-    :parameter i: (scalar) index of the vector dimension
+    :parameter i: (scalar) index of the vector component

     This extracts the first component of vector ``a[6, 3]``:
     ::